convox/docs/docs/management/service-discovery.md

 ```

 <div class="block-callout block-show-callout type-warning" markdown="1">
-Note: Services that are marked as internal are only accesible by other serivces running in the same rack.
+Note: Services that are marked as internal are only accesible by other services running in the same Rack.
 </div>